jgaloguz/Diffusive-Shock-Acceleration/README.md

 ```
 This command will only post-process the results for the time corresponding to `<time-index>` and the spatial location given by input *Parameter 4* (see list of parameters below).
 This is because each backward-in-time run will only compute the spectrum at a single time and location.

+A special case is the code titled `dsa_backward_no_source` inside the `runs_spherical_shock` folder.
+It is a test case to demonstrate the importance of assigning the appropriate weight to pseudo-trajectories in the backward-in-time method.
+It is run with the same arguments as the regular `dsa_backward` code, and, after the same post-processing, it will output a similar solution with the correct slopes but incorrect normalization.

 **Parameters File**
 The `params.dat` file contains the parameters that control the simulation execution and output.